UALR CLEP code: 6368

 Test Day – What to Bring

-- Two forms of acceptable identification are required:
+- One form of acceptable identification is required:

-- Your driverâ€™s license, passport, or other government issued identification that includes your photograph and signature, as well as a secondary form of ID that includes a photo and/or your signature, such as a student ID.
+- Your driverâ€™s license, passport, military ID, national ID, tribal ID, naturalization card or certificate of citizenship or other government issued identification that includes your photograph, name, and signature.
 You will be asked to show this identification to be admitted to for testing.
 The last name on your primary ID must match the name on your registration ticket.

 - Print-out your voucher/registration ticket.
 UALR requires that you present this voucher on your appointment date to verify your registration with CLEP.
 You may not test without it.